SamoKopecky/heureka-assignment/README.md

 docker-compose up -d --build
 ```

-For development, you can run the API server locally, however make sure you have a postgres db running on `localhost:5432`, with credentials `postgres:secret`
+For development, you can run the API server locally, however make sure you have a postgres db running on `localhost:5432`, with credentials `postgres:secret`.
+If you have different setup create an `.env` file from the `.env.example` file.
 ```shell
 pip install -r requirements.txt && \
 python3 main.py